-► II.
-THE FIVE MAIN PROBLEMS IN HUNGARIAN K-12 EDUCATION
+2. THE FIVE MAIN PROBLEMS IN HUNGARIAN K-12 EDUCATION

 2.1.
-LACK OF A FUTURE VISION
+LACK OF VISION

-- ▶ For decades now, the policy area of education has been characterised by the lack of a comprehensive strategic approach, marked by short-term fixes and sudden, fundamental shifts in the overall direction of educational policy and the simultaneous absence of a sustained and deliberately planned long-term policy.
-The state has not treated the education system as a priority; for the political parties it was but one of the many arenas of partisan confrontation.
-All the while, it never clearly emerged what role Hungarian society and its decision-makers envision for education in terms of promoting our competitiveness and social cohesion. - We need a future vision for our K-12 education that does not serve to reproduce the partisan battles in yet another policy arena but instead charts a clear and steady path of transformation that can be followed independently of political cycles and partisan control over the government.
-In other words, we have to define for ourselves a) what challenges we want to prepare Hungarian children for; b) what kind of knowledge and skills we wish to furnish them with; c) how we imagine the operation of the institutions and societal players that promote the realisation of these goals.
+For decades now, the policy area of education has been characterised by the lack of a comprehensive strategic approach, marked by short-term fixes and sudden, fundamental shifts in the overall direction of educational policy and the simultaneous absence of a sustained and deliberately planned long-term policy.
+All the while, it never clearly emerged what role Hungarian society and its decision-makers envision for education in terms of promoting our competitiveness and social cohesion.
+We need a future vision for our K-12 education that does not serve to reproduce the partisan battles in yet another policy arena but instead charts a clear and steady path of transformation that can be followed independently of political cycles and of partisan control over the government.